JiaJun98/goh_jia_jun_RDAI/README.md

 3) Make basic FASTAPI with heartbeat (without docker first) (DONE)
 4) Install gradio with basic endpoint (DONE)
 5) Check if can call FASTAPI with gradio (DONE)
-6) Call gradio with the current implementation
+6) Call gradio with the current implementation (Change to Streamlit)
 7) Remove the confidential document
 8) Add LLM (just use ollama) - dont use the confidential document
 9) Alter slightly, I am using Tabular data